petrushchako/Linux/Commands/sed.md

 - `g`: Global command, applies the command to all matches in the pattern space.
 - `w`: Write command, writes the pattern space to a file.
 - `q`: Quit command, immediately exits the script with the specified status.

+## Example:
+1. To replace all occurrences of "old" with "new" in a file:

+    `sed 's/old/new/g' file.txt`

+2. To delete lines containing a specific pattern from a file:

+    `sed '/pattern/d' file.txt`